 - The Drive BC website and your regional Drive BC account on Twitter for information about roads and highways

-An “all clear” message may be issued once the situation has been resolved.
+An update on the situation may be issued once the situation has been resolved.
 The “all clear” message could be distributed via radio and television stations at their discretion but will only be sent to wireless devices if the alert is a “shelter-in-place” alert.
 Monitor your local media for information.